dionyziz/ting/README.md

 4. Install node package manager and the dependencies required to run Django installation by running `sudo apt-get install python-dev libmysqlclient-dev libffi-dev python-pip npm` and `pip install MySQL-python`.
-5. **Optional**.
-You can skip to step 6 although it's highly recommended that you follow these instructions.
-   Make a virtual python environment using `virtualenv venv` on the API/ folder.
+5. Make a virtual python environment using `virtualenv venv` on the API/ folder.
    We recommend this because the API will use its own copies of python and of the required dependencies, so you can update your libraries in your system without worrying that you might "break" the API.